 Now, from far up in the sky, the turbulence tosses the plane this way and that.
-And I feel better somehow.
 “It’s all water when you think of it, whether it’s in a river or in the sky as a cloud and it behaves the same way” he said.
 Now, my body feels the memory of being in a raft in the rapids of a river, going up and down and being turned slightly sideways and being pushed into eddies.
 It’s exactly what it feels like being in a plane in the turbulence caused by weather patterns.
-It’s so damn awesome how the exposure to a different perspective can cause a dramatic shift in our life experience.
-I think this is what I love the most about my “job”.
-I love offering a perspective that un-winds the knots in people’s lives.
-This is also what I love the most about going out of body.
-There are times when the perspective you are introduced to out of body, changes your entire viewpoint on life.
-And life can never be experienced or lived the same after that.
+I love how the exposure to a different perspective can cause a dramatic shift in our life experience.

 Like most nights, I went out of body last night.
-As I laid down to fall asleep, I could feel the familiar frustration of overwhelm come over me.
-And a question occurred to me.
-“What is the primary root cause of the suffering which people experience here on the earth today”?
 I entered the vibrational phase of the out of body experience.
 A super high-pitched sound took over my body this time, like being caught in a jet engine that screamed.
 To my surprise, the minute that I detached from my body into fourth dimensional perspective, one of my deceased clients was standing in the room with me.

 She came from Czech Republic, the place I resonate with most in the world.
 There was an esoteric power to her that was obvious to everyone but that she was unaware of.
 And as our time together progressed, I felt my bond with her deepen and deepen.
 A few people who had never met my mother in fact mistook her from my mother because there were similarities in both our energy, presentation and appearance.